MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/plan-onedrive-enterprise.md

 ## Data retention

-When a user leaves your organization and you've deleted that user's account, what happens to his or her data?
+When a user leaves your organization and you've deleted that user's account, what happens to the user's data?
 When considering data retention compliance, determine what needs to happen with the deleted user's data.
 For some organizations, retaining deleted user data could be important continuity and preventing critical data loss.
 The default retention policy for deleted OneDrive users is 30 days.
 You can configure the setting to a range between 0 days and 3,650 days (ten years).

 For more info about OneDrive retention, see [OneDrive retention and deletion](retention-and-deletion.md) and [Learn about retention policies](/microsoft-365/compliance/retention-policies?view=o365-worldwide).